MatsDK/TauRPC/README.md

 [![](https://img.shields.io/npm/v/taurpc)](https://www.npmjs.com/package/taurpc) [![](https://img.shields.io/crates/v/taurpc)](https://crates.io/crates/taurpc) [![](https://img.shields.io/docsrs/taurpc)](https://docs.rs/taurpc/) ![](https://img.shields.io/crates/l/taurpc)

-This package is a Tauri extension to give you a fully-typed IPC layer for [Tauri commands](https://tauri.app/v1/guides/features/command/).
+This package is a Tauri extension to give you a fully-typed IPC layer for [Tauri commands](https://tauri.app/v1/guides/features/command/) and [events](https://tauri.app/v1/guides/features/events/).

-The TS types corresponding to your pre-defined Rust backend API are generated on runtime, after which they can be used to call the backend from your Typescript frontend framework of choice.
-You can also easily send events to the frontend with typed arguments from the Rust backend.
+The TS types corresponding to your pre-defined Rust backend API are generated on runtime, after which they can be used to call the backend from your TypeScript frontend framework of choice.
+This crate provides typesafe bidirectional IPC communication between the Rust backend and TypeScript frontend.
+[Specta](https://github.com/oscartbeaumont/specta) is used under the hood for the type-generation.

 # Usage🔧